openshift/origin-aggregated-logging/deployment/README.md

-Note: In order to allow the pods to mount host volumes, you would usually need to add the `aggregated-logging-elasticsearch` service account to the privileged SCC as shown for Fluentd above.
+Note: In order to allow the pods to mount host volumes, you would usually need to add the `aggregated-logging-elasticsearch` service account to the `hostmount-anyuid` SCC similar to Fluentd as shown above.

 See `oc volume -h` for further options.
 E.g. if you have an NFS volume you would like to use, you can set it with: